 - The average lifespan of your customers.

-Because it's an insight into how mad about your products people are.
+Because it's an insight into how interested people are in your products.
 We all want to be that store that captures customers with everything they've ever wanted and get orders for $1000 at a time.

-Of course, it also depends on your products In the general case, though, it's important to monitor average cart value from different acquisition channels and geolocations, as well as products that usually drive order value up (products that require regular maintenance and accessories) or bigger/bundled packs).
+In general, it's important to monitor average cart value from different acquisition channels and geolocations and products that usually drive order value up (e.g. products that require regular maintenance and accessories or bigger/bundled packs).

 Some of the bullet-proof ways to increase AOV include:

 - Gamification/ bonus schemes/ loyalty programs;

 - Mix & match offer.

 Average order value is also related to customer satisfaction.
 If your products prove valuable, your customer retention rate will likely stay up as well.
 But not all customers will be satisfied, no matter how well your eCommerce business runs.
 That's why it's also essential to look at the bounce rate.

 The bounce rate is something of an antithesis of the conversion rate.
 A customer came to your eCommerce website, browsed your product pages and left without touching the cart or a CTA.
 That's the bounce rate you should be looking at.